thaipduong/ROS_Multidrone/README.md

 ```

 First time setup:
-1. run ubuntu_sim_ros_gazebo.sh from https://dev.px4.io/en/setup/dev_env_linux_ubuntu.html
+1. Run ubuntu_sim_ros_gazebo.sh from https://dev.px4.io/en/setup/dev_env_linux_ubuntu.html
-     - it will install all the tools (gazebo, mavros, px4 sitl) and set up ROS
+     - It will install all the tools (gazebo, mavros, px4 sitl) and set up ROS
-     - if ran into low graphics problem, drop to the root shell by pressing Ctrl + Alt + F1 and then try:
+     - If ran into low graphics problem, drop to the root shell by pressing Ctrl + Alt + F1 and then try:
        sudo update
        - In my case, an older nvidia graphics card also caused issues, so reinstalling the drivers on Ubuntu VM could help.
-2. clone this repo to your machine and build packages
+2. Clone this repo to your machine and build packages
-     - after opening terminal, ensure ROS env variables are set up
+     - After opening terminal, ensure ROS env variables are set up
-     - if error please refer to (http://wiki.ros.org/ROS/Tutorials/catkin/CreatingPackage)
+     - If error please refer to (http://wiki.ros.org/ROS/Tutorials/catkin/CreatingPackage)
-     - need to remove line INCLUDE_DIRS include in ros_px4_multi/testnavi/src/drone/CMakeLists.txt for it to build testnavi properly
+     - Need to remove line INCLUDE_DIRS include in ros_px4_multi/testnavi/src/drone/CMakeLists.txt for it to build testnavi properly
-     '''
+     ```
      cd ROS_Sim/ros_px4_multi/testnavi
      catkin_make
-     '''
+     ```

 Running simulation: